garden-io/garden/docs/guides/adopting-garden.md

 ### (Remote) Kubernetes

-To use the [Kubernetes plugin](../k8s-plugins/remote-k8s/README.md) you'll need access to a Kubernetes cluster so it may require a bit of upfront work.
+To use the [Kubernetes plugin](../k8s-plugins/remote-k8s/README.md) you'll need access to a Kubernetes cluster so it may require a bit of up-front work.

 This is a great pick for _teams_ building apps that run on Kubernetes because:

-- It allows you develop in remote production like environments that scale with your stack.
+- It allows you develop in remote, production-like environments that scale with your stack.
 - You don't need any dependencies on your laptop, even the builds happen remotely.
 - It allows you to share build and test caches with your entire team and across environments.
 This can dramatically speed up pipelines and development.
 - It allows you to easily create preview environments that you can share with others,